silvio-machado/br-eval/README.md

 # IMPORTANT NOTICE

-Disclaimer: The CPF and CNPJ generator functions provided by this library are intended solely for development and testing purposes.
+Disclaimer 1: The CPF and CNPJ generator functions provided by this library are intended solely for development and testing purposes.
 The generated numbers do not correspond to real individuals or companies and should not be used in production systems, official registrations, or for any illegal or fraudulent activities.
+Misuse of these functions is the sole responsibility of the user.

+Disclaimer 2: The vehicle plate generator functions provided in this library are intended solely for development and testing purposes.
+The generated plates do not correspond to real vehicles and should not be used in production systems, official documents, registrations, or any activities involving real-world entities.
 Misuse of these functions is the sole responsibility of the user.